 Variety is essential.
 Don’t get in a rut with a few ‘safe’ choices.
 Keep looking for more variety.
 New products are appearing on the shelves all the time and they’re getting better and better.

 Choose low-fat dairy products.
-If you’ve been sick for a while you may find your weight increases when you go on the gluten-free diet.
+If you’ve been sick for a while and lost weight prior to diagnosis, you may find your weight increases when you go on the gluten-free diet.
 That’s because you’re now absorbing more of the food you eat, not because of the diet itself.

 Choose gluten-free bread and cereals that are low GI and high in fibre.
 You’ll feel less hungry between meals and probably snack less often.
 Information about GI and fibre is often on the product label.